 - Member of the British Society of Gastroenterology - 2006

 - Fellowship of the Royal College of Physicians - 2008

-He has a particular interest in the management of IBS and chronic constipation and has presented and published in this field.
-Dr Coleman is a key member of the Southampton multidisciplinary pelvic floor team, dedicated to managing complex pelvic floor problems including incontinence and obstructed defaecation.
+He has a particular interest in the management of IBS (irritable bowel syndrome) and chronic constipation and is a key member of the Southampton multidisciplinary pelvic floor team, dedicated to managing complex pelvic floor problems including incontinence and obstructed defaecation.

-- Clinical lead for the upper gastrointestinal physiology service
+- Lead for the upper gastrointestinal physiology service

 - Member of the pelvic floor multidisciplinary team

 - Assessing telephone-delivered cognitive-behavioural therapy (CBT) and web-delivered CBT versus treatment as usual in irritable bowel syndrome (ACTIB): a multicentre randomised trial.

 Everitt HA, Landau S O'Reilly G, Sibelli A, Hughes S, Windgassen S, Holland R, Little P, McCrone P, Bishop F, Goldsmith K , Coleman N, Logan R, Chalder T, Moss-Morris R, ACTIB trial group.
 Gut.
 2019 Sep;68(9):1613-1623.

 - Irritable Bowel Syndrome : Diagnosis and Clinical Management.
 Chapter 6 : The Primary Secondary Care Interface.
 Coleman NS, Everitt H, 2013.
 In : Quigley EMM, Emmanuel A (eds).
 2013.
 Oxford : Wiley-Blackwell.

 You can contact Dr Coleman via his secretary Brenda Edmonds - call 023 8120 6761 or send an email.